History of Woolley Edge services

 The services were the first to go for a more rural design that could not be seen from the road, a theme which was continued inside.

 The roof of the building was changed to extend to the ground, which was described as "spectacular" when it opened.
+This was created on the basis that the building would need to stand out during snowdrifts.
 The timber cladding design is supposed to look discreet and enclosed, but it was described as too assertive for such an attractive site.

 A temporary connection to the local road network which had been used to build the motorway was adopted to become a Rear Access.